About this listing

 Interaction with Guests

 Guests will have welcoming hosts, who will meet them upon arrival.
 Hosts lives are full, so guests who are occupied with their trip and self sufficient are happiest here, as hosting availability is limited.
 Hosts request to know in advance what brings guests to Seattle and how their time will be occupied while they stay at our home.
 Hosts will not accept a reservation until guest has shared Seattle plans.
+Hosts have demanding professional lives, so check in time is variable, depending on hosts availability that day.

 Residential neighborhood with friendly people living in this neighborhood for many years.
 Age diversity from very old people to young families.
 Good community feeling.
 Quiet area of the city.
 Many people take daily walks and know their neighbors.